Ellie Rowe ketamine death 'destroyed our family'

 The father of an 18-year-old woman who died after taking the drug ketamine has described how "one act of stupidity has destroyed our family".

-Anthony Rowe made the comment as it was announced the drug is to be upgraded to a Class B banned substance.
+Bradley Rowe made the comment as it was announced the drug is to be upgraded to a Class B banned substance.

 Ellie Rowe, from Glastonbury, Somerset, took the Class C drug while at the Boomtown Fair festival in Winchester.